Mohammed-Saleh-Ishaq/selenium-login-automation/README.md

 ---
 📊 Sample Reports

-   Reports are generated using HtmlTestRunner:
+   Reports are generated using HtmlTestRunner.

       Test 1: Only valid login test
       Test 2: Valid + Invalid login tests
    (Located in the reports/ folder)

 ---